-There is wheelchair access to the Town Hall from St Runwald Street.
-There is an induction loop in all the meeting rooms.
-If you need help with reading or understanding this document please take it to Angel Court Council offices, High Street, Colchester or telephone (01206) 282222 or textphone 18001 followed by the full number that you wish to call and we will try to provide a reading service, translation or other formats you may need.
+There is wheelchair access to Rowan House.
+There is an induction loop in the meeting room.
+If you need help with reading or understanding this document please take it to Angel Court Council offices, High Street, Colchester or telephone (01206) 282222 or textphone (01206) 18001 followed by the full telephone number you wish to call, and we will try to provide a reading service, translation or other formats you may need.